Award winning Cheltenham Wedding Photographer

 What training have you had and how do you keep up to date?

 I am the sort of person who firmly believes that no one has ever made it in life, whatever they do and at whatever level.
 Whether that be in business, sport, as a photographer or even a surgeon.
 The medical profession for example continue professional education way after they have qualified.
 A year or so after getting my diploma in photography I was awarded the qualification LSWPP with the Society of Wedding & Portrait Photographers.
+In 2018 that qualification was elevated to Associate (ASWPP).
+A member of the Society of Wedding and Portrait Photographers who has the qualification ASWPP (Associate) displays a high degree of technical ability and also portrays imagination and creativity in execution and presentation.
+The qualification ASWPP is held by only the top 10% of wedding and Portrait Photographers who are members of the Society of Wedding and Portrait Photographers and they are impressive and consistent image makers.
 I have also listed below some of the photography workshops, seminars and lectures I have recently attended.

 Flash & Wedding Photography – Brett Harkness